esrlabs/TUM/2015/android/README.md

 ## Bind to a remote service to be able to display notifications

 Use the [AIDL](http://developer.android.com/guide/components/aidl.html) to allow interprocess communication between your app and another service which will allow you to display notifications.
 The AIDL you will use is *HeadUnit.aidl*.
 You are on the client side.
-You will need to bind to the service using a [ServiceConnection](http://developer.android.com/reference/android/content/ServiceConnection.html) object (like [here](http://developer.android.com/guide/components/aidl.html#Expose)).
+You will need to bind to the service using an intent and a [ServiceConnection](http://developer.android.com/reference/android/content/ServiceConnection.html) object (see [here](http://developer.android.com/guide/components/aidl.html#Expose)).

 ```java
 Intent headUnitServiceIntent = new Intent(HeadUnit.class.getName());